 Are Chinese autonomous vehicles safe?

 There is no definitive answer.
-Bloomberg has reported that no statistically rigorous dataset exists to prove robotaxis are safer than human drivers in any market.
-US autonomous vehicles reportedly have 85% fewer accidents per mile than Chinese autonomous vehicles, though differences in reporting standards make direct comparison difficult.
-The March 2025 Xiaomi SU7 crash that killed three people and the April 2026 Baidu Wuhan fleet failure both highlight that the technology is not yet mature enough for unsupervised deployment at scale.
+Public safety data is not yet strong enough to prove that robotaxis are safer than human drivers across all markets and conditions.
+Differences in reporting standards make direct US-China comparisons especially fragile.
+The March 2025 Xiaomi SU7 crash that killed three people and the April 2026 Baidu Wuhan fleet failure both highlight that the technology is not yet mature enough for broad unsupervised deployment without careful limits.

 Related Entries